tytydraco/yessleep/out/My_brother_is_missing_and_I_just_found_his_hard_drive.md

 I haven't opened it yet.

+I typed the name into a note on my phone twenty minutes ago, without thinking, just to have it in front of me while I wrote this post.
+I deleted the note before I started writing.
+The note is still in my recently deleted folder.
+I checked.
+It says it will auto-purge in twenty-nine days like everything else in there.
+I don't know why that's the detail I can't stop looking at.

-If I do, I'll post part two.
+If I open the file, I'll post part two.
 If I don't post within 24 hours, please just forget you read this.